-We have a whole school culture that promotes the benefits of high attendance.
-We work collaboratively with Derbyshire Education Welfare Service webpages as well as parents and other agencies to promote regular school attendance.
+We have a whole school culture that promotes the benefits of high attendance, we work collaboratively with the local authority's Derby Education Welfare webpages and Derbyshire Education Welfare Service webpages as well as with parents and other agencies to promote regular school attendance.
 We share information with parents about the detrimental impact that missing school can have on a child's education.

 - 5.4 The academy also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
 Learners who have a social worker, including looked-after children, and previously looked-after children, are especially vulnerable.
 The academy proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance.
-For more information, please see our behaviour policy on our school website.
-This should be read in conjunction with the national guidance on Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions or Derbyshire parttime timetables and Derbyshire attendance management and exclusions). - Elective home education.
+At St Elizabeth's CVA we work to promote positive behaviour, supporting learners, and work to create environments where reduced timetables, suspension or exclusions are not required.
+See national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derbyshire part-time timetables and Derbyshire attendance management and exclusions). - Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
 This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
 Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
-Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages. - Children who require mental health support.
+Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages.

+• Children who require mental health support.
 The academy has an important role to play in supporting the well-being and mental health of our learners.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
 We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems.
+As a school we promote resilience, support emotional well-being and promote our bespoke Derby and Derbyshire Mental Health Pathway Guidance.
 As a school, we take a needs led approach to ensuring that children's needs are being met as fully as possible.
-The SENCO and Pastoral Lead work collaboratively with school staff to ensure that support is offered in a timely and effective manner.
-This may include referrals to other services or accessing in school interventions, such as our therapeutic play and nurture sessions.
+The SENDCO is also our senior mental health lead and our Chaplain, for pastoral support, work collaboratively with staff to ensure that support is offered in a timely and effective manner.
+This may include referrals to other services or accessing in school interventions, such as nurture sessions.